se-panfilov/bdate/README.md

 bDate Datepicker **didn't** count any date on client side, it **works only with provided (json) data**.

 ##But why?
 There are many reasons.
-Mostly because sometimes you may want to set available ranges of dates from the backend.
-For example: you may set only aug and sept of 2014, and jan of 2015.
-There is do nothing with timezones - server say what is today and etc.
+But mostly it's made for people who want to take a control for datepicker from the backend.

 #Installation